yougotthisconf/yougotthis.io/content/library/it-matters/stress-depression-taboo-in-our-time.md

 date: 2020-09-26
 people: ['gitte-klitgaard']
 descriptions:
-  - short: Our industry is rife with stress and its effects, how do we break the taboo and deal with it better and prevent it in the future?
+  - short: Understanding why stress and depression is so common, and how you can manage it.
   - full: Stress and stress-induced depression hit many knowledge workers, and yet it is still a taboo.
 “I am stressed” has become something we hear every day, and it has almost become prestigious to say so; it shows that we are busy, important people.
 On the other hand, it is a bit embarrassing to be really stressed and not being able to handle it.
 In this talk, I will discuss the taboo and explore why it hits knowledge workers so often, as well as come with tips and tricks to prevent it.
 vimeo: 666615437
 ---